elhamekhoda/TopNtupleAnalysis/README.md

 This is a framework for reading flat ntuples generated from AnalysisTop, running an analysis over them and producing final plots.
 It is recommended to use the Python code in `pyHistograms`, which will also link to the C++ code, but it should be easier to adapt to your needs.
-To do so, you can compile the code using either __Athena__ or simply __CMake__.
+To do so, you can compile the code using either __Atlas CMake__ or simply __CMake__.

 Prerequisites
 -------------